Eden and After

 Eden and After (L'Eden et après) is a 1970 French–Czechoslovak drama art film directed by French novelist and filmmaker Alain Robbe-Grillet.
 It was entered into the main competition of the 20th Berlin International Film Festival.

 The film's plot follows a group of university students, led by the central character Violette, who engage in enigmatic rituals at a café called Eden.
 Instead of writing a detailed script for the film, Robbe-Grillet created a story through the composer Arnold Schoenberg's system for the twelve-tone technique and based the film's plot on the result.
-Since the project lacked a proper script, Robbe-Grillet had to hire obscure actors for most of the roles.
+Since the project lacked a proper script, Robbe-Grillet had to hire relatively obscure actors for most of the roles.

 Plot

 A group of university students meet after class at a café called Eden, where they perform enigmatic rituals and games—such as a simulated Russian roulette or pretending one of them has been poisoned to death.
 One evening an older stranger named Duchemin enters Eden and engages them in magic tricks.
 He asks them to pick up broken glass pieces with bare hands and heals the resulting cut wounds instantly, a trick he says he learned in Africa.
 He offers a drug he calls "fear powder", which one of the students, Violette, takes.
 She hallucinates, terrified by lurid visions of torture and murder, but soon bursts out laughing.
 She agrees to meet Duchemin later at night in an abandoned factory, where she gets lost upon arrival.
 After going through a series of hallucinatory visions, which includes a semen-like substance oozing from a pipe, she exits the factory next morning.
 Duchemin is found dead at the foot of a staircase overlooking the nearby canal.
 She finds a postcard from Tunisia in his pocket.

 Returning home, she discovers that she has been robbed of a valuable painting.
 She leaves for Tunisia, where she meets Duchemin's doppelgänger named Dutchman and becomes his lover.
 A gang of thugs who seem like the students she was with at Eden kidnap her.
 Imprisoned and subjected to torture, she manages to free herself with the help of a doppelgänger of hers.
 Violette recovers the painting and finds Dutchman dead at the foot of a staircase by the sea, which reminds her of the place where she found Duchemin's body earlier.

 Back home, Violette narrates that nothing has happened yet or perhaps everything was just a fantasy, hallucination, or premonitory dream of hers.